simpart/slat-io/README.md

 # Parameter Extraction
 slat-io provides utilities for extracting and validating parameters from Lambda events.

-## Core APIs

-### Parameter Extraction

-slat-io provides utilities for extracting and validating values from different parts of the Lambda event object.

 All parameter extraction functions support the following options:

 | Parameter | Type | Description |